FZJ-JSC/LLview/docs/docs/install/server_install.md

     This folder contains all the configuration files which defines the specific configuration of what is collected and what will be presented to the users.
     **Note:** The folder structure should be kept, as some scripts use `$LLVIEW_CONF/server/(...)`.
     - Edit `.llview_server_rc` (an example is given in `$LLVIEW_HOME/configs/server`) and put it in the home folder `~/`, as this is the basic configuration file and it is the only way to guarantee it is a known folder at this point.
 The possible options are listed [here](#llview_server_rc).
-    - Edit the `$LLVIEW_CONF/LLgenDB`: here is the whole configuration of metrics, databases, etc. This can also be adapted later, but changes here may require the [checkDB](#checkDB) command to be run to update the databases.
+    - Edit the `$LLVIEW_CONF/LLgenDB`: here is the whole configuration of metrics, databases, etc. This can also be adapted later, but changes here may require the [`updatedb`](#updatedb) command to be run to update the databases.
 - Source the main configuration file, to be able to use the variable in the next steps:
     ```
     . ~/.llview_server_rc